Links on Android Authority may earn us a commission. Learn more.

 Other products worth considering

-Looking for other recommendations?
-While the Samsung Galaxy Tab A7 is our top recommendation, keep reading below for other choices worth considering.
+Are you looking for other recommendations?
+While the Apple iPad is our top recommendation, keep reading below for additional choices worth considering.

-- Samsung Galaxy Tab A7: This Samsung tablet is your best overall Android option.
-It packs the best performance with a solid display and long battery life.
+- Samsung Galaxy Tab A8: This Samsung tablet is your best overall Android option.
+It packs good performance with a solid display and long battery life.

 - Amazon Fire HD 8 Plus: The Fire HD 8 Plus is the best iteration of Fire OS to date.
 It offers enough RAM and decent performance at an approachable price point.